 Other things you can be doing to stay connected to your customers include:

-- Digital channels – update your website and socials regularly
+- Digital channels – update your website and socials regularly, while also focusing on local seo marketing to reach users searching for your business

 - Webinars – be it online learning, virtual walk throughs, forum discussions